 AVT Acquires GMI, Enters Commercial Printing and Newspaper Markets

-HOD HASHARON, Israel—Advanced Vision Technology (AVT), a leader in automatic inspection solutions for printing applications, has entered the commercial and newspaper printing markets through its acquisition of Graphic Microsystems, Inc. (GMI), a leading manufacturer of pressroom automation equipment.
-The deal, in which AVT paid $33 million cash to Dover Diversified, Inc., a subsidiary of Dover Corporation, for 100 percent of GMI stock and certain intellectual property assets, closed successfully on Oct.1, 2007.
+HOD HASHARON, Israel—Advanced Vision Technology (AVT) has entered the commercial and newspaper printing markets through its acquisition of Graphic Microsystems, Inc. (GMI), a manufacturer of pressroom automation equipment.
+The deal—in which AVT paid $33 million cash to Dover Diversified, Inc., a subsidiary of Dover Corporation, for 100 percent of GMI stock and certain intellectual property assets—closed successfully on Oct.1, 2007.

 Shlomo Amir, president and CEO of Advanced Vision Technology, said, “Our healthy cash reserves, coupled with a positive 2-3 year outlook for the print market, meant now is the moment for us to take this strategic step.
 GMI’s technology complements that of AVT, and its strong market presence in the web-offset commercial printing segment opens new markets to AVT’s machine vision technology.”